Events

 MacDowell Downtown

 MacDowell Downtown is a free series of public presentations by MacDowell Fellows that typically take place on the first Friday of the month from March to November in downtown Peterborough.
-Each season of MacDowell Downtown features a wide array of programming, including film screenings, workshops, readings, writing seminars, art exhibitions, performances, talks, and more.
+Each season of MacDowell Downtown features a wide array of programming, including film screenings, readings, artist talks, interviews, musical, performances, and more.

-Saturday, May 6, 2023 marked a return to Bond Hall for this year's New Hampshire Benefit!
+Join us on May 18, 2024 for our next New Hampshire Benefit!
 This annual event brings together artists-in-residence, MacDowell supporters, and business leaders for an intimate community celebration of art and artists on our grounds!
-To learn more about it and view a slideshow from the evening, please click the button below.
+To learn more about our New Hampshire Benefit, or to become a sponsor, please email events@macdowell.org.
+Use the button below to see a slideshow from last spring's event.

 Past Events